scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ### Caching

 For the sake of efficiency, the Control Service of the source AS SHOULD cache each returned path segment request.
-Caching ensures that path lookups are fast for frequently used destinations and is also essential to ensure that the path lookup process is scalable and can be performed with low latency.
+Caching ensures that path lookups are fast for frequently used destinations and is also essential to ensure that the path lookup process is scalable and that endpoints can perform it with low latency.

 In general, to improve overall efficiency, the Control Services of all ASes SHOULD do the following: